curobo.rollout.cost.zero_cost module

 static backward(ctx, grad_out_cost)

-Defines a formula for differentiating the operation with backward mode automatic differentiation (alias to the vjp function).
+Define a formula for differentiating the operation with backward mode automatic differentiation.

 This function is to be overridden by all subclasses.
+(Defining this function is equivalent to defining the vjp function.)

 It must accept a context ctx as the first argument, followed by as many outputs as the forward returned (None will be passed in for non tensor outputs of the forward function), and it should return as many tensors, as there were inputs to forward.
 Each argument is the gradient w.r.t the given output, and each returned value should be the gradient w.r.t. the corresponding input.
 If an input is not a Tensor or is a Tensor not requiring grads, you can just pass None as a gradient for that input.